Who Answers Your Tarot Questions?

 You are not alone in your subconscious mind.
 Actually, it’s pretty crowded in there.
 The tarot cards are a pathway to the memories of all the generations who have come before you.
 All we have to do is open our minds and listen.

-Carl Jung, an early colleague of Sigmund Freud, later developed his own theories of the human psyche.
-He asked what unites us as human beings and yet makes us unique.
-The answer, for Jung, was that we all carry the memories of our forefathers in our DNA and live them out as individuals.
+Carl Jung, an early colleague of Freud, later developed his own theories of the human psyche.
+He was interested in what we have in common as human beings: what unites us and yet makes us unique individuals.
+Jung’s answer was that we carry ancestral memories of all our forefathers (and mothers too of course) in our DNA and live them out as individuals.
+In fact, the purpose of our lives according to Jung is to become a fully integrated and fulfilled person with an understanding of who we are as individuals within our family, community and ancestral history.

 Carl Jung’s theory was that there is a reservoir of inherited memories known to us from earliest conception, carried in our DNA and as innate and instinctive as the desire to get up from our knees and walk; to communicate with spoken language; to love and be loved; to mate; to parent; to control, possess or destroy.
 We live out these instincts in our own unique, personal ways.
-Jung called this reservoir of memories Universal Consciousness.
+Jung called this reservoir of memories the Collective Unconscious or Universal Consciousness.
+He saw the Tarot as just one way to access the knowledge passed on to us through Collective Unconscious.

 Instinct is Knowledge